Log in

 Established in 1893 as a humane alternative to the authoritarian regimes of late-Victorian public schools, Bedales maintains its founding values of innovation and liberalism in its approach to education.
 Students thrive in an environment that fosters individual expression and critical thinking and develops a lifelong love of learning.

-The school is continuously shaped by what is considered best for the educational welfare and happiness of the students as individuals.
-Listening to the views of pupils is a fundamental aspect of the school’s progressive ethos and led to Bedales’ creation of one of the first school councils in 1916.
-The students’ voices are valued and assist in forging the framework in which the school community lives, learns and grows.
+The School is continuously shaped by what is considered best for the educational welfare and happiness of the students as individuals.
+Listening to the views of students is a fundamental aspect of the School’s progressive ethos and led to Bedales’ creation of one of the first school councils in 1916.
+To this day, the students’ voices are valued and play a key role in forging the framework in which the School community lives, learns and grows.

 Senior School (13–18).

-The school has created a unique selection of its own courses to complement a core of five i/GCSEs: Bedales Assessed Courses (BACs).
-Students pursue their educational interests with a choice of five of the 14 BACs which include English Literature, Sports Science and Digital Game Design.
-Well regarded by Universities, BACs comprise continuous assessment and provide meaningful and detailed content to promote collaboration, intellectual ambition and creative thinking.
+For almost 20 years, the School has offered a unique selection of its own courses to complement a core of five i/GCSEs: Bedales Assessed Courses (BACs).
+Students pursue their educational interests with a choice of five of the 14 BACs which include English Literature, Theatre Studies, Sports Science and Digital Game Design.
+Well regarded by universities, BACs comprise continuous assessment and provide meaningful and detailed content to promote collaboration, intellectual ambition and creative thinking.
 The provision of a more rigorous and project-based alternative to exam-only assessments seeks to educate the whole individual and broaden their educational horizons.
-The school will be expanding the number of BACs that it already offers to include the Sciences and Languages in a move toward a two-GCSE model from 2026.
+The School will be expanding the number of BACs that it already offers to include the Sciences and Languages in a move toward a two-GCSE model from 2026, with BAC Japanese offered from September 2025.

 The subjects offered at Bedales Sixth Form allow a high degree of flexibility to provide for individual students’ needs and consider the requirements of universities and colleges in the UK and overseas.
 Inspired by the success of BACs, Bedales has developed an additional strand of the Sixth Form curriculum to replace a fourth A Level.
 The Bedales Enrichment Programme is Bedalian in its idealism, breadth and content, and each student’s programme combines academic study, sport and global awareness among others.
 Structured around the conviction that education should be about ‘head, hand and heart’, it prepares students for life after Bedales, by developing the skills of independent learning that are vital in higher education and beyond.

 Community.
-Pertaining to the school’s motto ‘Work of Each for Weal of All’, students at Bedales are encouraged to explore their individuality, while also valuing their involvement within the community.
-Notably, the school holds an annual community day where students and staff work in collective endeavour to celebrate key founding figures and the current community by contributing to a ‘whole-school effort’.
-These may entail a united effort to fundraise for a chosen charity or working on a communal project on the school’s estate.
-With mutual respect being a cornerstone of the school’s culture, students and staff are addressed using first-name terms and students choose what to wear to school.
+Pertaining to the School’s motto ‘Work of each for weal of all’, students at Bedales are encouraged to explore their individuality, whilst also appreciating their central role in shaping society on every level.
+Notably, the School holds an annual community day where students and staff work in collective endeavour to celebrate key founding figures and the current community by contributing to a ‘Whole School effort’.
+These may entail a united effort to fundraise for a chosen charity or working on a communal project on the School’s estate.
+With mutual respect a cornerstone of the School’s culture, students and staff are addressed using first-name terms and students choose what to wear to School.
 This enriches Bedales’ inclusive and welcoming atmosphere that is underpinned by a clear structure of values, rules, guidance and support.
-Sixth Form students are also expected to take on positions of responsibility in the school, such as contributing to one of the many student committees, and acting as role model and mentor to younger students.
+Sixth Form students are also expected to take on positions of responsibility in the School, such as contributing to one of the many student committees, and acting as role models and mentors to younger students.

 Bedales Pre-prep School (3-8).